pawcoding/Dashboard/README.md

   * Time
   * Date
 * Google Search
-* Bookmarks list
+* Bookmarks
 * Calendar

+Feel free to create your own modules and adding them to your personal dashboard.

 ## How to personalize
 ### Changing the order
 Every module has it's own `<article>`-tag.
-You can easily swap the order of the modules by changing the order in the source code of the `index.html` file.
+You can easily swap the order of the modules by changing the order in the source code of the file `index.html`.

 ### Adding own bookmarks
-In the module **Links** you can find the block `<div class=weblinks>`.
-The block contains all the bookmarks.
-Every bookmark is built by the following structure:
+In the module **Bookmarks** you can find the tag `<div class=links>`.
+This block contains all of your bookmarks.
+Every bookmark has the following structure:
 ```html
 <a href="https://pawcode.de" target="_blank" title="pawcode.de">
  <img src="icons/pawcode.png" alt="Pawcode">